lincolndennis/tinytestbench-thenextgeneration/readme.md

 `editors/tinymce_4.3.8/tinymce/tinymce.js`

-... and like this for TinyMCE 3:

-`editors/tinymce_3.5.10/jscripts/tiny_mce/tiny_mce.js`

 ***The editor files are NOT in the Git repo in order to keep the size of the repo reasonable.***